p-costa/SNaC/utils/snac_grid_generator/README.md

 scene.
 The clipping tool exposes an X/Y/Z section plane with position and direction controls.
 These inspection settings affect only the viewport; they are not stored in the project or written to SNaC case files.
+The grid-line menu shows no grids, the selected blocks, or all visible blocks.
-The grid-line button toggles a sparse 3D view of the selected block's actual face coordinates, including imported and repaired explicit grids.
+It draws a sparse 3D view of each block's actual face coordinates, including imported and repaired explicit grids.
 After `Check` or `Update`, connected faces are outlined by their normal-spacing
 ratio: green below 1.5, amber above 1.5, and red above the warning ratio of 3.

-The checkboxes in the block list define a multi-block selection and the highlighted block remains the primary source.
+The checkboxes in the block list define a multi-block selection; `Shift`-click provides the same additive selection in the list and 3D view.
+The most recently added block in the selection is the highlighted primary source.
 Selected blocks can be duplicated as an array, mirrored about a coordinate plane, or aligned to the primary block.
 One checked target can also be snapped to a face of the primary block.
 Mirroring reverses the corresponding grading as well as the block geometry.
+Blocks can be reordered with their drag handles without changing IDs or friend references, and the reset-names action restores names in the form `block-<ID>`.

 The select, move, and resize viewport tools edit block bounds directly.
-A move or resize invalidates the last structural check and refreshes the grid preview.
+A move or resize invalidates the last structural check and refreshes the grid preview;
+clicking the active move or resize tool again returns to selection mode.
 Undo and redo retain up to 100 coalesced project edits, including decomposition diagnostics; reset can be undone, while opening another project starts a fresh history.
 Project edits are autosaved in browser storage.
 On the next launch the